Girard Perregaux Cal.12 9ct 1956

 All in Absolutely Top Grade & Simply Stunning Condition Throughout

 High Quality Black Soft Leather Strap with Plain Gold-Plated Buckle

 VGWL 12 Months’ Written Warranty Included*

 Free UK Special Delivery

-Girard-Perregaux is one of the true greats of the Swiss watch industry and one which long held one of the most glamorous images in high-end watchmaking.
+Girard-Perregaux is one of the true greats of the Swiss watch industry and one which has long held one of the most glamorous images in high-end watchmaking.
 The company developed and produced in-house, some of the most technically advanced watches ever made – notably Tourbillons, Minute Repeaters and other refined Grande Complication models.
-It was one of the many great Swiss watch companies to struggle through the ‘Quartz Crisis’, but it is now back in its stride once again and commanding the respect it rightfully deserves.
+It was one of the many great Swiss watch companies to struggle through the ‘Quartz Crisis’, but is now back in its stride once again and commanding the respect it rightfully deserves.

 In the novel “From Russia With Love”, on no less than the first page, the author Ian Fleming wrote, “a gold Girard-Perregaux on a Brown Crocodile strap is one of the typical membership badges of the rich man’s club”.
 More recently, the company has worked very closely with Ferrari, releasing chronographs under both brand names.